 Celiac disease can be defined as a small bowel disorder characterized by mucosal inflammation, villous atrophy, and crypt hyperplasia, which occur upon exposure to dietary gluten and which demonstrate improvement after withdrawal of gluten from the diet.
 However, the availability of serologic testing for celiac disease and the common use of upper endoscopy has complicated the definition, since these tests have identified patients who appear to have the disease but have variable degrees of histopathologic changes and/or symptoms.
-Thus, several categories of celiac disease have emerged.
+Thus, several categories of celiac disease have emerged (asymptomatic, silent [ie, asymptomatic and no evident malabsorption or other disease manifestations], potential [ie, positive celiac-specific serology with normal histology]).
 Whether these phenotypes are clinically useful remains to be determined [1-3].

 The natural history of these various forms of celiac disease is incompletely understood.
 In particular, the long-term risk of complications in patients who are asymptomatic is unclear.
 Such patients may also be least likely to comply with a gluten-free diet.
 (See "Management of celiac disease in adults".)